timmui/CueControl/README.md

 Running
 ---
-Make sure you also have [CueControlCloud](https://github.com/timmui/CueControlCloud).
+Currently this will only run with the Pebble app.
-If you do not want to use CueControlCloud, simply add `update()` with your stock symbol of choice in `server.js`.
+To avoid using the Pebble app, simply add `update()` with your stock symbol of choice in `server.js`.

-To start the program, enter the following into cammand line:
+To set up the repo and run the program, enter the following into cammand line:

 ```
 yarn